JoshuaGoth/blog/content/blog/why-i-gave-up-windows-for-linux/index.md

 The transition was not as difficult as I had feared, and there are several Linux distributions tailor-made for users switching directly from Windows to help ease the growing pains of the learning curve.

 I hope you make the switch as well and free yourself from the confines of fear.

+[^1]: Truly, I understand that the common denominator with nearly every computer mishap, issue, virus, etc., is myself.